 What is computational thinking in primary and secondary education?

-What are the main benefits of computational thinking for pupils?
+What are the main benefits of computational thinking for learners?

 How do teachers implement computational thinking in the classroom?